temcocontrols/RaspberryPi_Win10_T3000/README.md

 # RaspberryPi_Images
-These are the Raspian Image files for the Raspberry Pi based open source Bacnet controller
+These are the Raspian image files for the Raspberry Pi based open source Bacnet controller